vishhvaan/website/content/post/suds-uv/index.md

 ### Engineering

-We started with a design where users would drop their used masks into the machine where it would be moved with a conveyor belt to an outlet during which it would be exposed to UV irradiation on both sides of the masks.
+We started with a design where users would drop their used masks into the machine where it would be moved with a conveyor belt to an outlet, during which it would be exposed to UV irradiation on both sides of the masks.

 {{< figure src="conveyorbelt.jpg" alt="BSC" position="right" caption="Initial conveyor belt design" width="400px">}}